What's a SWA? Do I need an appointment? We have the answers.

 In the end, it’s really better to work with a SWA with whom you feel comfortable and who has a SWAing style that meshes well with your own learning style.
 We recommend you make appointments with a few different SWAs until you find someone you love!

 Since SWAs are students, any New College student can potentially apply to be a SWA!
-That being said, there are some requirements: you must have taken the course Writing Studies: Pedagogy in Practice (currently offered every spring semester), must be in good academic standing, and must apply and interview with the Assistant Director of Writing.
+That being said, there are some requirements: you must have taken the course Rhetoric and Writing: Pedagogy in Practice (currently offered every spring semester), must be in good academic standing, and must apply and interview with the Assistant Director of Writing.
 Hiring takes place at the end of the spring semester for the following academic year.
 And, SWA positions are like Supreme Court justices in that they serve until they decide to serve no more (or, more likely, they graduate).
 This means that the potential open slots vary each year based on how many SWAs graduated the year before.